twin1080/payment.loc/README.md

 User data is storing in database, in table user.
 You can add new admin, if you really want, but you will have to get md5 hash for new password.
 Sorry, I didn't make special interface for that deal.

 I made dump of my database.
-It is file payment.sql, I hope it works.
+It is file payment.sql.
+It can be work for MariaDB, I hope it works.
 You should deploy this database and change file config\db.php as you need.

 I tested my project with XAMPP.
 I am not sure about other deploy packages, but i don't know hich problem can exist.